This article was originally published in 2016 and has been updated to reflect the changing dynamics of workplace and targeted violence.

 - The potential for reduced threat risk through this structured interaction with the subject.

 Preventing and managing workplace violence depends on appropriate intervention.
 Knowing when intervention may be needed – and the degree of intervention required – can mitigate risk and potentially save lives.
+While the pandemic and social distancing have created new challenges for evaluations, they are still possible and highly effective intervention tactics.

 For More Information on Behavioral Threat Assessments